NezLheimeur/Parrallel_programming_CPU-/README.md

  CMAKE file

-The pictures below show the results on different quality images for different number of threads
+The pictures below show the results on a 4K image for different number of threads